isaacgounton/No-Code-Architects-Toolkit-API-Frontend/docs/video/caption_video.md

 ## 6. Usage Notes

 - The `video_url` parameter is required, and it should be a valid URL pointing to a video file.
 - The `captions` parameter is optional.
-If not provided, the video will be processed without captions.
+You can provide it to add captions to the video, or omit it to process the video with other settings (like style, effects, etc.) without captions.
 - The `settings` parameter allows you to customize the appearance and behavior of the captions.
 Refer to the settings schema for available options.
 - The `replace` parameter allows you to specify text replacements to be made in the captions.
 - The `webhook_url` parameter is optional.
 If provided, a webhook notification will be sent to the specified URL when the captioning process is complete.